lagrangians2lasers/lagrangians2lasers.github.io/aboutL2L.md

 This forum is not just about expanding your knowledge; it’s also an excellent opportunity to hone your presentation skills and build a network of like-minded individuals.
 Whether you’re passionate about quantum mechanics, astrophysics, particle physics, condensed matter, statistical physics or any other field, L2L offers a supportive community to share and grow.

-We meet on Wednesdays at 6:30 PM in LHC 106.
+We meet on Thursdays at 6:00 PM in LHC 106.

 Interested in presenting?
 Please fill out speaker's [Google Form](https://docs.google.com/forms/d/e/1FAIpQLScWG0-TZOyc0R5JkOOqTtm47HzP0JRF0weeXo9HypWnmRQjhw/viewform?usp=sf_link).